eyecode4you/Misc/Python/README.md

-# Folder for Python-based work
+# Folder for small Python-based stuff